Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - Includes front-end JavaScript libraries with known security vulnerabilities.

-I decided not to remove the third party libraries with warnings as they are widely used by developers.
+I decided not to remove the third-party libraries with warnings as they are widely used by developers.

 <u>SEO</u>